phcco/simple-ups-prometheus-exporter/README.md

 curl http://localhost:8300/

 # Check help for more options
-./venv/bin/python3 s-ups-exporter.py --help
+./venv/bin/python3 simple-ups-exporter.py --help
 ```

 Now configure your Prometheus to scrape the port 8300 at your will

 ## Security

-UPS tools require usually require root permissions to run.
-Use `--metrics-uid` to select a different user ID for the expose metric port.
+UPS tools require `root` to run.
+Use `--metrics-uid` to select a different user ID for exposed metric port.

 ## Installing as service